GomathiNayagam/custard/README.md

 ## ✉️ Contact

-For questions or contributions, please contact the pipeline author.
+For questions or contributions, please contact the sgomathi@uwyo.edu.